Frequently Asked Questions

 1. When and where will the next Annual Shareholders’ Meeting take place?

-Software AG’s next Annual Shareholders’ Meeting will take place on May 3, 2013 in Darmstadt.
+Software AG’s next Annual Shareholders’ Meeting will take place on May 31, 2016.
 For more information on this topic, please click here.

 2. Can all shareholders participate in the Annual Shareholders’ Meeting?